alexerlandsson/flag-icons/README.md

 Follow these simple steps and you are ready to go in less than one minute!

 ### 1. Include the CSS file and flag folder into your project
+Inlcude flags folder and the CSS file into your project.
+If you want to customize the CSS or are using SCSS in the project, you can import flag-icons.scss and compile into your main CSS file instead.

 ### 2. Include the CSS in your HTML files
-You can use the pre compiled CSS file (flag-icons.min.css) or compile flag-icons.scss yourself.

 ```html
 <link rel="stylesheet" href="/PATH/flag-icons.min.css">